luismeyer95/regex_engine/README.md

 $ make
 ```

-Include the `Regex.hpp` header in your source code, compile and link with `libregex.a`.
+Include the `regex.hpp` header in your source code, compile and link with `libregex.a`.
 Using the example `main.cpp` of this repo:

 ```